-The concentration requires the successful completion of Tier I, Required Courses, plus a minimum of 12 credits as Tier II, Elective Courses: four subjects are required from two groups of study, two from Group A and two from Group B.
+The concentration requires the successful completion of a minimum of 12 credits as Elective Courses: four subjects are required from two groups of study, two from Group A and two from Group B.

-For a course to count toward a concentration, the student must receive a grade of C or better.
+For a course to count toward a concentration, the student must receive a grade of B or better.

-GROUP A - URBANISM
+GROUP A - Urbanism